bipio-server/bipio/README.md

 For Ubuntu users, a sample upstart script is supplied in config/upstart_bip.conf which should be copied to /etc/init and reconfigured to suit your environment.

+If you have a more complex deployment environment and the packaged sparse config doesn't suit, don't worry!
+Set the environment variable BIPIO_SPARSE_CONFIG to the path of your preferred config file, and it will use that instead.

+For a non-interactive setup (ie: make install without any user interaction) - set environment variable HEADLESS=true

 ## Updating

 Updating BipIO via `npm` will resolve any new dependencies for you, however if you're checking out from the repository